 Also known as the "shrine of a thousand gates", this shrine is dedicated to the god of rice and sake.
-The path starts at the bottom of Inari mountain, and winds it way up to the top, where you can get a fantastic 360 degree view of the city.
-Thousands of Tori gates can be seen covering the entirety of the path, all the way to the top.
-Each gate is a donation from a company or individual and cost upwards of 500,000 - 1,000,000 yen per gate.
+The path starts at the bottom of Inari mountain, and winds it way up to the top, where you can get fantastic 360 degree views of the city.
+Thousands of Tori gates can be seen covering the entirety of the path, all the way to the top and each gate is a donation from a company or individual that costs upwards of 500,000 - 1,000,000 yen per gate!

 Hours: Always Open